Dark Photon from Light Scalar Boson Decays at FASER: Dark Photon Production and Detection

 \section{Dark Photon Production and Detection}

 In this section, we discuss the production of the dark photons from the scalar boson decays.
-The scalar boson is dominantly produced by the decays of mesons, especially $B$ mesons, through the SM Higgs-$\phi$ mixing.
-When the scalar mixing $\theta$ is much smaller than the unity, the decay branching ratios of $\phi$ production are given by~\cite{Feng:2017vli}
+The scalar boson is dominantly produced by the decays of mesons through the SM Higgs-$\phi$ mixing.
+When the scalar mixing $\theta$ is much smaller than the unity, the decay branching ratios of $\phi$ production are given by \footnote{There also exists the production from $\eta$ meson decays.
+However, it is less effective and we omitted that decay. }~\cite{Feng:2017vli}